trevordevore/levurehelper-database_dbcursor/README.md

 # DataView Database Cursor Helper

-The DataView Database Cursor helper uses the data in a database cursor returned by `revQueryDatabase()` to feed a DataView.
+The DataView Database Cursor helper uses the data in a database cursor returned by `revQueryDatabase()` to feed a [DataView](https://github.com/trevordevore/levurehelper-dataview).

+Note that this helper requires the [DataView helper](https://github.com/trevordevore/levurehelper-dataview).

 ## Demo